Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Experimental

 \subsection{Analysis of Single Particle Tracking Outputs}

 Output files from TrackMate were loaded into a custom Matlab code.
 The custom Matlab code was used to compute the bond order parameter magnitude ($\vert\Psi_6,_j\vert$), bond order parameter phase ($\theta_j$), and instantaneous 2D Lindemann parameter ($LP_j$) for each particle $j$.
 Movies and times series of frames were generated with false colors that indicate $\vert\Psi_6,_j\vert$, $\theta_j$, $LP_j$, and $\Delta\vert\Psi_6,_j\vert$.
-Grain boundary and bulk particles were distinguished by $\vert\Psi_6,_j\vert$ $<$ 0.7 and $\vert\Psi_6,_j\vert$ $>$ 0.7, respectively, and plotted as yellow and blue false-colored particles, respectively.
-A threshold value of 0.7 was chosen to distinguish bulk and grain boundary particles by plotting the distribution of $\vert\Psi_6,_j\vert$ for the initial frames and finding the midpoint between the two subpopulations.
+Disordered and crystalline particles were distinguished by $\vert\Psi_6,_j\vert$ $<$ 0.7 and $\vert\Psi_6,_j\vert$ $>$ 0.7, respectively, and plotted as blue and yellow false-colored particles, respectively.
+A threshold value of 0.7 was chosen to distinguish crystalline and disordered particles by plotting the distribution of $\vert\Psi_6,_j\vert$ for the initial frames and finding the midpoint between the two subpopulations.